irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Barebone skills - You can use FAK's without using hostage taker to heal, or use hostage taker with any other deployable for passive healing.
 Investing into armor is not recommended since your health bonuses provide big enough bonuses already.
 Go for mid tier armors, aiming for 70 armor on DS difficutly.
 Messiah, at least basic, is favoured heavily since it's extremely effective at shortening cooldown while downed.
 Up you go aced also helps with healing after you go down really well.

 Build 1 - Standard - shotgun focused. https://pd2builder.netlify.app/?s=1G0H00xkc10-9010-6H00&p=l&a=3&t=i&d=3
 As always, focus on reviving your team to get your cooldown up.
 Heals from activation of the ampule and passive regen from hostage taker should be enough sustain.
-Use Messiah's basic feature of being able to never go down to get your cooldown back, or activate it if you need to clutch the situation you are currently in.
-Use HBV armor and Doctor bags.
+Use Messiah's basic feature of being able to never fully go down to get your cooldown back, or activate it if you need to clutch the situation you are currently in.
 Weapons to use:
-450 or 325 damage class primary, focused on dealing with multiple enemies, so Donald's Horizontal Leveller is recommended, along with default ammo, focused on stability.
-325 damage class secondary, focusing on mostly accuracy and DPS (so bigger ROF ones), to deal with snipers and bulldozers.
+450 or 325 damage class primary shotgun, focused on dealing with multiple enemies, so Donald's Horizontal Leveller is recommended, along with default ammo, focused on stability.
+325 damage class secondary shotgun, focusing on mostly accuracy and DPS (so bigger ROF ones), to deal with snipers and bulldozers.
 Use slugs if shields are a big problem for you, but i'd recommend using Flechette ammo.
 Use any melee you prefer.

 # CUSTOM PERK - Brawler: